Chaos;Head – The story of a Whiny;Loser

 After finishing last year’s stellar Trials and Tribulations, and damn near falling out of my chair during that final case, I immediately went online and pre-ordered the next installment of the Ace Attorney series, titled Apollo Justice.
 And as I did this, I realized how lucky we all are to get another lawyer adventure game so soon after the last one.
 It took Capcom no more than four months to give us a new sequel, which is quite possibly a miracle in the video game world.

 But wait?
 Who the hell is Apollo Justice?
 Does this mean no more Phoenix Wright?
 No more Edgeworth?
 And more importantly, no more Dick Gumshoe?
 How could this be!?
 Why would Capcom stoop so low?
 We’ve become extremely attached to all of these characters through the course of the last three games, willingly living and breathing their crazy and complex lives.
-Their stories came to an apex in Trials and Tribulations, but the last thing I want to do is say goodbye. → Do the math.
+Their stories came to an apex in Trials and Tribulations, but the last thing I want to do is say goodbye. → When one person suffers from a delusion, it is called insanity.
+When many people suffer from a delusion it is called a game.

 Review – Professor Layton and the Curious Village